kneath/notebook/warpspire/html5_flash_fud.md

 ## I want to say the future is bright...

-It's 2010 and I really wish I could look back at a post I wrote about HTML5 & CSS3 [back in 2007](http://warpspire.com/features/html5-css3/) and say I was wrong.
+It's 2010 and I really wish I could look back at a [post I wrote about HTML5 & CSS3 back in 2007](http://warpspire.com/features/html5-css3/) and say I was wrong.
 But here we are 2+ years later and the only difference is that instead of saying "iPhone" I should have said "iPhone and other devices to use MobileWebkit."

 The bottom line: Flash is still the best tool for the job.
-The only way to replace Flash isn't to point out Flash's flaws, but rather to create tools that are a better option.
+The only way to replace Flash isn't to point out Flash's flaws, but rather to create technologies that are a better option.

 If you give me a better option for streaming video that doesn't include "fuck *those* users" or "well it works on *my* machine" I'm happy to use it.
 But the truth is Flash has the best solution out there -- and I'll keep using it until it isn't.